Raneemrami/ELO2-OCD-patients-analysis/README.md

 correlations between features (demographic and clinical) and co-occurring mental problems (anxiety, depression, nothing) is also going to be studied to inspect if it has an affect on the presence of anxiety and/or depression.

-_the [OCD-data](https://www.kaggle.com/datasets/ohinhaque/ocd-patient-dataset-demographics-and-clinical-data) that will be used is fictional OCD patients data from kaggle that hopefully is a good synthetic data of real patients_
+_The [OCD-data](https://www.kaggle.com/datasets/ohinhaque/ocd-patient-dataset-demographics-and-clinical-data) that will be used is fictional OCD patients' data from kaggle that hopefully is a good substitute for real patients' data_

 ## Other research questions